5 mg, 10 mg, 20 mg, 40 mg, 80 mg prolonged release tablets

 ; concomitant use should be avoided.

+Drugs that inhibit CYP2D6 activity, such as paroxetine and quinidine, may cause decreased clearance of oxycodone which could lead to an increase in oxycodone plasma concentrations.
 Concurrent administration of quinidine, an inhibitor of cytochrome P450-2D6, resulted in an increase in oxycodone Cmax

 by 11%, AUC by 13%, and t½